latraccia/sd-dss-util/README.md

 The code can be one of the following:

-* 0: success!
+* `0`: success!
-* -1 SignatureSourceFileNotFoundException: The source file could not be found.
+* `-1` SignatureSourceFileNotFoundException: The source file could not be found.
-* -2 SignatureFormatMismatchException: The selected signature format collides with the file type.
+* `-2` SignatureFormatMismatchException: The selected signature format collides with the file type.
-* -3 SignatureLevelMismatchException: The selected signature level collides with other options.
+* `-3` SignatureLevelMismatchException: The selected signature level collides with other options.
-* -4 SignaturePackagingMismatchException: The selected signature packaging collides with the file type.
+* `-4` SignaturePackagingMismatchException: The selected signature packaging collides with the file type.
-* -5 SignatureServiceUrlException: The selected service URL is not available.
+* `-5` SignatureServiceUrlException: The selected service URL is not available.
-* -6 SignaturePolicyAlgorithmMismatchException: The selected explicit policy algorithm is not available.
+* `-6` SignaturePolicyAlgorithmMismatchException: The selected explicit policy algorithm is not available.
-* -7 SignaturePolicyLevelMismatch: The selected signature level collides with the policy options.
+* `-7` SignaturePolicyLevelMismatch: The selected signature level collides with the policy options.
-* -8 SignatureTokenException: The PKCS12 private key could not be found.
+* `-8` SignatureTokenException: The PKCS12 private key could not be found.
-* -9 KeyStoreException: The selected keystore failed
+* `-9` KeyStoreException: The selected keystore failed (device not connected, no drivers, etc.).
-* -10 BadPasswordException: The password was not valid.
+* `-10` BadPasswordException: The password was not valid.
-* -11 NoSuchAlgorithmException: The selected digest algorithm could not be loaded.
+* `-11` NoSuchAlgorithmException: The selected digest algorithm could not be loaded.
-* -12 SignatureTargetFileException} The target output file could not be written.
+* `-12` SignatureTargetFileException} The target output file could not be written.
-* -13 For any other exception.
+* `-13` For any other exception.

 The description (if any) will contain the stack trace of the Exception (for reporting purposes).